ZhuorenLi/ZhuorenLi.github.io/content/post/safe-reinforcement-learning-for-autonomous-driving/index.md

 <!-- ![png](SRL-Framework.png)     -->

+## Motivation
-## Limitation in Safety Performance
+**Limitation in Safety Performance**

 Deep reinforcement learning (DRL) has become a powerful method for autonomous driving while often lacking safety guarantees.

-## Import the notebooks into your site
+## Highlights

-We map the decision action to the trajectory layer via a polynomial curve-based trajectory planner, which is combined with the predicted trajectories of surrounding vehicles to evaluate the future risk and correct the unsafe action.
+-We map the decision action to the trajectory layer via a polynomial curve-based trajectory planner, which is combined with the predicted trajectories of surrounding vehicles to evaluate the future risk.

 **Published paper:**
 Zhuoren Li, Lu Xiong, Bo Leng et.al.
 Safe Reinforcement Learning of Lane Change Decision Making with Risk-Fused Constraint, in Proc.
 IEEE Int.
 Conf.
 Intell.
 Transp.
 Syst.
 (ITSC), 2023, pp. 1313-1319.